Get Started with Account-Based Marketing

 When your marketing, sales, and service teams use the same information and insights, you can engage your most valuable accounts across Sales Cloud, Service Cloud, and Account Engagement to net the greatest benefits to your business.
 This full customer view can also inform every account engagement across all channels.

 Engage Buyers Everywhere

-In an ABM campaign, first you need to understand how your targeted accounts are engaging with your campaigns.
-Engagement is one of the most important metrics in a campaign because it’s a good way to tell if your brand awareness and messaging are resonating with your audience.
+In an ABM campaign, you first need to understand how your targeted accounts are engaging with your campaigns.
+Engagement is one of the most important metrics in a campaign because it shows if your brand awareness and messaging are resonating with your audience.
 ABM practitioners usually take advantage of a broad set of channels, such as digital advertising, to create personalized experiences anywhere and anytime buyers engage.

 Aligning on a single AI-powered platform provides a unified view of accounts so you can take an account-centric approach to engagement.
-With a marketing automation platform, such as Pardot, you can tailor messaging for your targeted accounts and deliver it in the right channel at the right time.
+With Account Engagement, you can tailor messaging for your targeted accounts and deliver it in the right channel at the right time.

-Together, Pardot and Advertising Studio provide a full solution that helps you create meaningful connections and engage with your accounts across the broadest set of channels possible.
+What’s more, if you also have or purchase Advertising Studio, you can synchronize targeted messaging into some of the most important B2B advertising channels including LinkedIn, Google (both Search and YouTube), and Meta (Facebook and Instagram).
+Together, Account Engagement and Advertising Studio provide a full solution that helps you create meaningful connections and engage with your account across the broadest set of channels possible.

 Deliver Connected Engagement